Interactive demo · contract simulator

 Run real Gemma 4 E4B on your phone

-Requires Android 12+ (API 31+), 12 GB RAM recommended, NPU/GPU capable device.
-CPU runtime is stable but slow.
+Requires Android 12+ (API 31+), 12 GB RAM recommended.
+CPU runtime is the stable path; GPU/NPU performance varies by device.

 Hardware proof